If you’re reading this article, you’re looking for an alternative to the Kajabi platform.

 This is where a WordPress-based solution like LearnDash comes in handy.
 It offers a range of free/premium add-ons that give you unlimited flexibility in terms of the functionality of your LMS.

 For example, if you need a fully-fledged gamification system for your online courses (not supported by Kajabi), you can easily do that with LearnDash and GamiPress.

 Similarly, if you want to enable your students to take notes as they go through your courses, you can use the LearnDash Notes add-on.

-Moreover, the core plugin is quite robust and includes all the essential LMS features like drag-and-drop course builder, graded quizzes, assignment, certificates, prerequisite lessons, content dripping etc.
+Moreover, the core plugin is quite robust and includes all the essential LMS features like drag-and-drop course builder, graded quizzes, assignments, certificates, prerequisite lessons, content dripping, etc.

 LearnDash also offers an in-built shopping cart functionality plus you can always integrate with third-party cart solutions like WooCommerce, ThriveCart, Easy Digital Downloads, etc.

 The only thing you need to be conscious about is that you’ll need to be more tech-savvy in order to build your course website using WordPress and LearnDash.
 Plus the more plugins you’ll add to your tech stack, the more complex your setup will be.

 As far as pricing is concerned, LearnDash is pretty reasonably priced.
 You can get a 1-site license for just $159/year while you can get 10 site licenses by paying a slightly higher amount of $189/year.